mdernovoi/data-analysis-platform/src/environments/README.md

 TODO :construction: **Currently under construction** :construction:

+Reference the `docs/environments.md` file for an explanation of what this repository is good for.

 ## HOWTO use

 1) Replace all `{{TODO:REPLACE}}` in this folder with appropriate values.

 > :warning: Pay attention to comments before and after the `{{TODO:REPLACE}}` placeholders for further details.

+**TIP**: You can use Visual Studio Code or `egrep` to search for strings in multiple files simultaneously

 2) (Optional) Create a`dev` group with internal visibility in Gitlab.

 3) Initialize a new git repository in this directory.
+(TODO: explain how to work with git submodules).

 4) Create a GitLab project (e.g., `environments` with internal visibility).